Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Chair: Nancy Haugen

-Faculty: Summer buchmeier, Miranda Cashio, Cassidy Hughes, Brandy McCarroll, Dawn L. Meade, Christine Mullins, Renee Stanley
+Faculty: Summer Buchmeier, Miranda Cashio, Cassidy Hughes, Brandy McCarroll, Dawn L. Meade, Christine Mullins, Renee Stanley

 The Department of Nursing offers a program of study leading to the Bachelor of Science in Nursing degree (BSN).
 This program is approved by the Virginia State Board of Nursing and is accredited by the Commission on Collegiate Nursing Education.
 The nursing major has two tracks: Pre-Licensure and RN to BSN.
 Upon completion of the Liberal Arts Core courses and the required nursing courses, the student will have accrued a total of 126 hours (Pre-Licensure) or 120-122 hours (RN to BSN) for graduation.